itsschwer/tradesteal/README.md

 - Removing the `sts_score` scoreboard objective
 - Killing all anchors
 - Removing `sts_recipient` and `sts_donor` tags from villagers

+*Note that since it is possible that unloaded chunks contain anchors and tagged villagers, this can't guarantee to completely remove the presence of this datapack (i.e. some villagers may remain tagged and some marker area effect clouds may still exist).*

 ### Internal